tillitis/tkey-ssh-agent/README.md

 The signer app can sign messages of up to 4096 bytes.
 If the `--port` flags needs to be used, you can pass it after the message argument.

-The host program `tkey-runapp` only loads and starts an app.
-You'll then have to switch to a different program that speaks your app's specific protocol.
+The client app `tkey-runapp` only loads and starts a device app.
+You'll then have to switch to a different client app that speaks your app's specific protocol.
 For instance the `tkey-sign` program provided here.

 To run `tkey-runapp` you need to pass it the raw app binary that should be run (and possibly `--port`, if the auto-detection is not